anuragpoolakkal/hashnode-black/README.md

 # Hashnode Black Theme

 This is a custom CSS stylesheet for Hashnode that provides a truly black background for your blog.
-The stylesheet also includes additional features, such as hiding the top right profile icon and the footer area.
+The stylesheet also includes additional features, such as hiding the top right profile icon, follow button, newsletter button and the footer area to make the blog minimal.

 ## How to Use